 Lowering Blood Sugar Levels

-Bergamot oil is a type of essential oil that has been shown to help lower blood sugar levels in people with diabetes.
-This is likely due to the oil’s ability to improve insulin sensitivity.
+Bergamot oil is a type of essential oil that has been suggested to help lower blood sugar levels in people with diabetes.
+This is likely due to the oil’s possible ability to improve insulin sensitivity.
 However, studies on this are still very limited (3).

 Side Effects Of Bergamot Essential Oil